 Though we all know that Kashmiri food is all about meat and is a non-vegetarian affair; but the most important point is that this cuisine also has some excellent vegetarian food.

-I received invitation from The Grand New Delhi to review and enjoy their ongoing Kashmiri food festival.
+I received an invitation from The Grand New Delhi to review and enjoy their ongoing Kashmiri food festival.
 I decided that I will also focus on vegetarian dishes which I usually tend to write/relish at the minimal.